This woman has been missing for 7 months. Her family tells the story of their desperate search

 Shannon Sullivan and Nadine Blum first bonded over a lab experiment at McMaster University.

-In the late 90s when they were in the same pharmacology program, the therapeutic benefits of chocolate were making headlines; Blum says they were both "huge chocolate fans," so they designed an experiment in which they used chemicals to distil chocolate to analyze the quantity of anti-oxidants, involving frequent trips to the lab fridge to check their samples.
-"For freshness, of course," says Nadine with an understated humour she and Sullivan shared.
+In the late '90s when they were in the same pharmacology program, the therapeutic benefits of chocolate were making headlines.
+Blum says they were both "huge chocolate fans," so they designed an experiment involving the analysis of antioxidants in chocolate, which included frequent trips to the lab fridge to check their samples.
+"For freshness, of course," says Blum with an understated humour she and Sullivan shared.

+Today, Blum wonders how she missed the signs that her friend, now 39 years old, may have been experiencing symptoms of psychosis in the months before she disappeared.

-When Blum walked into her friend's abandoned condo on Jarvis Street in downtown Toronto, it looked as though Sullivan would return at any moment — unwashed dishes in the sink, a load of unfinished laundry, even her iPad, laptop and phone were left behind.
+When Blum entered her friend's abandoned condo on Jarvis Street in downtown Toronto, it looked as though Sullivan would return at any moment — unwashed dishes in the sink, a load of unfinished laundry, even her iPad, laptop and phone were left behind.

-Meanwhile Sullivan's siblings in St. John, New Brunswick were also becoming alarmed after receiving some uncharacteristic emails from her, including one to her sister with the subject heading, "I sadly, desperately need some help …, " in which Sullivan writes that she's in Belgium, out of money and needing help to get a flight home.
+Meanwhile, Sullivan's siblings in Saint John were becoming alarmed after receiving some uncharacteristic emails from her, including one to her sister with the subject heading, "I sadly, desperately need some help," in which Sullivan writes that she's in Belgium, out of money and needing help to get a flight home.

 Sullivan's family called Toronto police, who seized Sullivan's electronic devices.
-One of Sullivan's brothers took over her unpaid mortgage payments and condo fees.
-Another brother, Terence, flew to Toronto from St. John to meet with Toronto police and speak to his sister's circle of friends and acquaintances.
+One of Sullivan's brothers took over paying her mortgage and condo fees.
+Another brother, Terence, flew to Toronto from Saint John to meet with Toronto police and speak to his sister's circle of friends and acquaintances.

 "Early on, you look back and you say had we known for certain it was mental illness, we would have done things differently," he told CBC Toronto.